adscorp100/mdhomecarebuild/src/content/blog/level-3-home-care-package.md

 - Be assessed and approved by an Aged Care Assessment Team (ACAT)

 Your care needs will determine which package level you're eligible for, from Level 1 (basic care) to Level 4 (high-level care).

+### How do I apply for eligibility for home care package?
+To apply for eligibility for home care package, you need to:
+1. Contact My Aged Care on 1800 200 422 or visit their website to register
+2. Complete an initial screening assessment over the phone
+3. Schedule an in-home assessment with the Aged Care Assessment Team (ACAT)
+4. Receive your approval letter with package level recommendation
+5. Be assigned a package when one becomes available
+6. Choose a provider and sign a Home Care Agreement

+The entire process from initial contact to receiving a package can take several months, particularly for higher-level packages.

+### How many hours does a Level 3 Home Care Package provide?
+A Level 3 Home Care Package typically provides around 16 hours of support every fortnight, though this can vary significantly based on:
+- The types of services you choose (some services cost more than others)
+- Your provider's hourly rates and administration fees
+- Whether you're paying the basic daily fee and/or income-tested care fee
+- If you receive any hardship supplements

+For example, if you choose more expensive services like nursing care, you may receive fewer total hours than if you primarily use domestic assistance services.

 ### What can Home Care Package funds be used for?
 Home Care Package funds can be used for a wide range of services and items that directly relate to your care needs, including: